NEO seeks to improve employment opportunities for 1 million youth by 2022.

 - 500,000 youth, ages 16 to 29, half of them women, are employment-ready.

-- 1,000 companies offer youth internships and jobs for youth.
+- 1,000 companies offer internships and job opportunities for youth.

 - 50% of youth graduates from NEO training courses have a job.